SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 - **Import the Recording:** Once the meeting is over, download the recording and import it into ClipChamp.
 - **Edit for Clarity:** Trim unnecessary parts, highlight key moments, and add titles or transitions to enhance viewer understanding.
+- **Use a consistent professional thumbnail:** Get the design team to make you a nice thumbnail to use for your Sprint Reviews so that it looks professional.
 - **Export and Share:** Once edited, export the final video and consider uploading it to a platform like YouTube for easy access and sharing within your organization.

 ## Examples of Good vs. Bad Practices